Training a puppy means repeating the same command dozens of times. Sometimes hundreds. Sit. Stay. Come. Leave it. Repeat tomorrow.

 If you’re doing lots of repetition training, Pet Botanics treats are hard to beat.

-A single bag of Pet Botanics Training Rewards contains hundreds of tiny treats, making them ideal for long sessions.
+A single bag of Pet Botanics Training Rewards contains hundreds of tiny treats, which makes them ideal for long sessions.

 Why we like them